okta/okta.github.io/_source/_posts/2018-01-18-cryptocurrency-pwa-secured-by-okta.md

 {% img blog/cryptocurrency-pwa/lighthouse-score-original.png alt:"Original Lighthouse Score: 91" width:"800" %}{: .center-image }

 I scrolled down my report to see why I didn't receive a perfect 💯.

-{% img blog/cryptocurrency-pwa/lighthouse-failed-audits.png alt:"Lighthouse Failed Audits" width:"800" %}{: .center-image }
+I had two failed audits:

+* Does not provide fallback content when JavaScript is not available
+* Has a `<meta name="viewport">` tag with `width` or `initial-scale` (Invalid properties found: `"{viewport-fit":"cover"}`)

 To fix the first issue, add the following HTML in `src/index.html`, just after the `<body>` tag.